 7. More time for the pictures you want

 You aren’t limited to just taking pictures before the ceremony.
-If you want to make sure all your guest are there before you arrive, have a 20-30 minute shoot of just you and your spouse to be at a different location.
+If you want to make sure all your guests are there before you arrive, have a 20-30 minute shoot of just you and your spouse to be at a different location.
 That way you can have a variety of shots to choose from.
-The hardest part will be trying to fit all those wonderful pictures of the both of you on the wall.
+The hardest part will be trying to fit all those wonderful pictures of both of you on the wall.

 8. Family members don’t have to stay after the ceremony